anuraghazra/github-readme-stats/readme.md

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=anuraghazra)](https://github.com/anuraghazra/github-readme-stats)
 ```

+_Note: Ranks are calculated based on users stats, see [src/calculateRank.js](./src/calculateRank.js)_

 ### Hiding individual stats

 To hide any specific stats, you can pass a query parameter `?hide=` with an array of items, you wanna hide.